Anisotropic flow fluctuation as a possible signature of clustered nuclear geometry in O-O collisions at the Large Hadron Collider: Event Generation and Methodology

 and we obtain the differential two-particle cumulant as:

 Finally, the differential flow from the two-particle cumulant can be obtained by inserting the two-particle reference flow (with $\eta$ gap) into the differential two-particle cumulant:

 In this paper, the elliptic and triangular flow coefficients are calculated using the above equations by setting $n=$ 2 and 3, respectively.
-Using Eqs.~\eqref{eq:v24} and \eqref{vn2EtaGap}, one can obtain the mean and fluctuations of anisotropic flow using the following expressions.
+Considering small and Gaussian-like fluctuations of anisotropic flow coefficients ($\sigma_{v_{n}}$), the mean ($\langle v_{n}\rangle$) and fluctuations of anisotropic flow coefficients can be represented in terms of $v_{n}\{2, |\Delta\eta|\}$ and $v_{n}\{4\}$, as follows~\cite{PHENIX:2018lfu, Ollitrault:2009ie}.